Independence Air

-Independence Air was a low-cost airline, owned by FLYi, Inc., headquartered in the Loudoun Gateway Corporate Center in Dulles, Virginia, United States (near Washington, D.C.) that operated from 1989 until 2006.
+Independence Air was a short-lived low-cost airline, owned by FLYi, Inc., headquartered in the Loudoun Gateway Corporate Center in Dulles, Virginia, United States (near Washington, D.C.) that operated from 2003 until 2006.
 Its route network focused on the east coast of the United States, but it also extended to the west coast.
 The route network was based at Washington Dulles International Airport.

 It ceased all operations at 20:24 UTC-5 on January 5, 2006.
 The airline had been in Chapter 11 bankruptcy since November 7, 2005.